-How to add a Company Page to LinkedIn, and Why you should do it even when you don’t have a company
+How to add a Company Page to LinkedIn and especially why to do it if you are unemployed and don’t have a company

-Even if you’re a sole trader, I recommend you add a Company Page on LinkedIn.
+Even if you're a sole trader, and especially if you are currently out of a job, I recommend you add a Company Page on LinkedIn.

 Why?
 I’ll explain how, and why you should do that in this article.